liana-ngo/resale-pricer/README.md

 **Sales velocity chart** — monthly sales volume vs median days-to-sell over time.

-See [sample output](screenshots/) for charts and alerts generated from real shop data (177 sold listings, Jan 2025 – Mar 2026).

 ---

 ## How comparable listings are defined

 A comp is any sold listing in the same `category`.
 I considered filtering by brand and condition but with a typical seller's inventory size, over-filtering produces comp sets too small for the percentiles to be meaningful.
-In my own data, 78 of 177 sold listings were tagged "Other" brand — brand-level filtering would have been useless.
 Category-level is coarser but more statistically reliable at this scale.

 ---